wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

     docker run -d -p 8290:8290 sampleproxy:1.0.0
     ```

-    If you want to use the [monitoring dashboard](../../administer-and-observe/working-with-monitoring-dashboard.md) use following docker command:
+    If you want to use the [micro integrator dashboard](../../administer-and-observe/working-with-monitoring-dashboard.md) for monitoring, use following docker command:

     ```bash
     docker run -p 8290:8290 -p 9164:9164 -e   JAVA_OPTS="-DenableManagementApi=true" sampleproxy:1.0.0